-- Dual Wielding: Fighter and Drizz'l.
+- Fighter and Drizz'l.
 Then taken to ludicrous extremes when Fighter begins quadruple-wielding through sword-chucks.
 Scary part is, it works.

 - And Ranger can quad-wield bows, to fire twelve arrows at the same time! ...Not that it helps against a Physical God.

-- Dude, Not Funny!: Fighter calls this In-Universe on Black Mage shortly after Black Belt's death.Fighter: I mean, really.
+- Dude, Not Funny!: Fighter calls this In-Universe on Black Mage shortly after Black Belt's death, in both the poor taste and the objective lack of comedy.Fighter: I mean, really.
 Ignoring the gross display of insensitivity these remarks represent and looking at them from a strictly structuralist perspective, they just aren't funny.

 - Dude, Where's My Respect?: Invoked by Thief in this strip.Red Mage: This is why I keep insisting that Thief shouldn't conduct these interviews.